China's Real Estate Bubble

 the East End of Glasgow or the East Side of Detroit.
 For most of history,

-passed down from father to son, along with honorific titles and political
+down from father to son, along with honorific titles and political privileges.

-privileges.
 Everyone else was a mere tenant, paying rent to their landlord.
+Even the right

-Even the right to vote in elections was originally a function of property
+to vote in elections was originally a function of property ownership.
+In rural

-ownership.
-In rural England before 1832, according to statutes passed in the
+England before 1832, according to statutes passed in the fifteenth century,

-Members of Parliament representing England and Wales in the House of Commons in
+representing England and Wales in the House of Commons in the early 1800s,

 In one respect, not